Chatwoot challenges Zendesk with open source customer engagement platform

 Chatwoot’s genesis dates back to 2017, when Raj S and his cofounders developed a proprietary product focused on customer support tools for social messaging channels.
 For a variety of reasons, things didn’t quite work out for Chatwoot in its original guise, and after seeing the growing number of data privacy regulations and businesses exploring self-hosted options, the team made the decision to open-source the product in 2019 before re-incorporating as a new business late last year.
 The founding team also made it into YC’s winter 2021 batch.

-The core Chatwoot platform constitutes a shared inbox, which allows companies to connect all their various communication channels — such as social networks, email, and messaging apps — in a single, centralized location.
+The core Chatwoot platform constitutes a shared inbox that allows companies to connect all their various communication channels — such as social networks, email, and messaging apps — in a single, centralized location.
 From here, anyone in the company can see all previous communications and pick up where the last chat left off.

-Elsewhere, Chatwoot packs most of the tools you would expect from any modern customer engagement platform, including a live chat tool; native mobile apps; and out-of-the-box integrations with third-party platforms such as Slack, Shopify, Stripe, and chatboot tools such as Rasa and DialogFlow.
+Elsewhere, Chatwoot packs most of the tools you would expect from any modern customer engagement platform, including a live chat tool; native mobile apps; and out-of-the-box integrations with third-party platforms such as Slack, Shopify, Stripe and chatboot tools such as Rasa and DialogFlow.

 There is at least one other similar platform out there already.
-Fellow YC-alum Papercups touts itself as an “open core Intercom alternative,” though its current focus seems to be on a live chat widget.
+Fellow YC alum Papercups touts itself as an “open core Intercom alternative,” though its current focus seems to be on a live chat widget.
 Chatwoot, on the other hand, supports most of the channels a customer would likely wish to reach out to a company through, including Facebook, Twitter, WhatsApp, Instagram, and email, and companies can also build their own custom channel using an API.

 Show me the money